muses-code-js/js-intro-workshop/cheat-sheet.md

 ###event

-A type of object that is created when user interacts with web page.
-For example, JavaScript creates an event when user clicks on a button.
+A type of object that is created when a user interacts with a web page.
+For example, JavaScript creates an event when a user clicks on a button.

 ###CSS